Disney among slew of U.S. companies promising to cover abortion travel costs

 Dick's Sporting Goods said it would reimburse as much as $4,000 in abortion travel costs "to the nearest location that care is legally available" for workers, their spouses and dependents.

-"We are making this decision so our teammates can access the same health care options, regardless of where they live, and choose what is best for them," Ed Stack, the company's executive chairman, and CEO Lauren Hobart stated in a news release posted on social media.
+"We are making this decision so our teammates can access the same health care options, regardless of where they live, and choose what is best for them," Ed Stack, the company's executive chairman, and CEO Lauren Hobart said in a statement posted on social media.

 Patagonia also pledged to cover "training and bail for those who peacefully protest for reproductive justice."

-After a draft of the Supreme Court decision upending the 50-year precedent was leaked in early May, companies including MasterCard, Paypal and Starbucks said they'd help pay for employees who needed to travel to get abortions.
+After a draft of the Supreme Court decision upending the 50-year precedent was leaked in early May, companies including MasterCard, Paypal and Starbucks said they would help pay for employees who needed to travel to seek reproductive services.

 Worker advocacy group United for Respect called on Walmart to expand its health care plan, saying the retailer, which employs 1.6 million in the U.S., currently only covers abortions for workers whose lives are in jeopardy.

-The group stresses that the retailer's presence in the southern U.S., where multiple states have trigger laws in place, gives the company the chance to "step up and ensure its associates are supported."
+The group said the retailer's presence in the southern U.S., where multiple states have "trigger laws" in place to ban abortion, gives the company the chance to "step up and ensure its associates are supported."

 Walmart did not respond to a request for comment.